Last Updated on 2 weeks ago by Christopher Jan Benitez

 - Clarity and tone matter for your work

-- You need plagiarism checking
+- You need plagiarism checking or AI detection

-- You’re a student writing papers
+- You are a student writing papers regularly

-- You want style guides and snippets
+- You manage a content team and need style guides and brand consistency

 Go with Enterprise if:

-- Your org has 150+ people
+- Your organization has 150 or more people using Grammarly

 - Security and compliance are non-negotiable

-- You want a dedicated account manager
+- A dedicated account manager would actually help you

 Can You Get Grammarly Pro for Free?

-Short answer: not really.
+Short answer: not reliably.

-What you can do instead:
+What you can do beyond the trial:

 Grammarly vs. Alternatives

-| Tool | Monthly Price | Best For |
+| Tool | Annual Price | Best For |

 |---|---|---|

-| Grammarly Pro | $12/month (annual) | All-around writing assistance with strong AI |
+| Grammarly Pro | $12/month | All-around writing assistance with strong AI |

-| ProWritingAid | $10/month (annual) | Writers who want detailed style reports |
+| ProWritingAid | ~$10/month | Writers who want detailed style reports |

-| QuillBot | $8.33/month (annual) | Paraphrasing and summarizing |
+| QuillBot | ~$8/month | Paraphrasing and summarizing |

-| Wordtune | $9.99/month (annual) | Sentence-level rewriting |
+| Wordtune | ~$10/month | Sentence-level rewriting |

 | Microsoft Editor | Free with Microsoft 365 | Basic corrections for Office users |

-| LanguageTool | Free / $4.99/month | Privacy-focused, open-source option |
+| LanguageTool | Free or ~$5/month | Privacy-focused, open-source option |

 Conclusion